You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 Therefore a pH test is checking the amount of hydrogen that is in the soil’s water as well as the activity of hydrogen ions.

-All plants thrive in a specific soil pH, for example, azaleas and conifers do best in soil with a pH between 5.0 and 5.5, while vegetables do best with a pH between 5.8 and 6.5.
+All plants thrive in a specific soil acidity, for example, azaleas and conifers do best in soil with a pH between 5.0 and 5.5, while vegetables do best with a pH between 5.8 and 6.5.

 Plants have spent a tremendous amount of time in a specific area of the world with specific growing conditions.
 Matching those conditions as much as possible will help with happy and healthy plants.